 Required of All Recommended of All Recommended of Some Required of Some Not required

 High school transcript Х

 College transcript(s) X

-Essay or personal statement Х
+Essay or personal statement X

 Interview Х

 Standardized test scores Х

 Statement of good standing from prior institution(s) X

 - D6.
 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D8.
-List any other application requirements specific to transfer applicants: If you have 24 CR HRs or less, HS Transcript is required
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 in general, 2.5 for School of Education

+D8.
+List any other application requirements specific to transfer applicants:

+If you have 24 CR HRs or less, HS Transcript is required.
+Also if less than 24 CR HRs ACT or SAT is required.